 Retired U.S. Army Lt.
 Col. Bob Maginnis warns:

-“Front-line combat, if you’re hauling a 60-80 pack in the mountains of Afghanistan, in severe cold or severe heat is incredibly grueling.
+“Front-line combat, if you’re hauling a 60-80 pound pack in the mountains of Afghanistan, in severe cold or severe heat is incredibly grueling.
 It’s the most physically demanding job known to man.
-Our own tests in the military have evidenced that that women have only half of the upper body strength of men, which explains why they can’t carry heavy burdens all that well.
+Our own tests in the military have evidenced that women have only half of the upper body strength of men, which explains why they can’t carry heavy burdens all that well.
 They also have a quarter less stamina or endurance.
 Women typically aren’t as fast, so that’s why we don’t see women running in marathons against men.
 That doesn’t mean women can’t run or they aren’t reasonably fast, but they aren’t at the capability as the average man.
 We’re dealing with hundreds of thousands of people, trying to get the best physically and mentally qualified.
 Women, in many cases, are very physically capable within their own category, but they can’t do these tough jobs” (“There’s a lot of sex in the ranks,” WorldNetDaily, Jan.
 30, 2013).

 Only a short while ago, the expression, "Your mother wears combat boots" was a statement of derision, yet many mothers wear combat boots in modern America.
 It is a strange day.
-I'm glad that it was my father, and not my mother, and my grandfather and not my grandmother, who wore the combat boots in my family.
+I'm glad that it was my father, and not my mother, and my grandfathers and not my grandmothers, who wore the combat boots in my family.
 I’m glad that it was me and not my wife who wore the combat boots.

-The Bible confirms that it a man's job to defend his home and nation.
+The Bible confirms that it's man's job to defend his home and nation.
 When God pronounced judgment upon Babylon, that ancient warrior nation, He said, "The mighty men of Babylon have forborne to fight, they have remained in their holds: their might hath failed; THEY BECAME AS WOMEN..."
 (Jeremiah 51:30; see also 50:37).